hanami/guides/content/v2.0/actions/mime-types-and-format.md

   end
 end
 ```
-## Parsing JSON request bodies

-If your actions need to accept requests of `Content-Type: application/json` with a request body which should be parsed and made available as request params, remember to enable the body parser middleware.
+You can also enable the body parser manually if required.

 ```ruby
 # config/app.rb